mozilla-lockwise/lockwise-android/docs/accessibility.md

 The [Android Accessibility Scanner](https://support.google.com/accessibility/android/answer/6376570?hl=en) is a tool used to scan your app's screen to identify potential areas of improvement.

+If you are using an emulator, download the Accessibility Scanner [APK package](https://apkpure.com/accessibility-scanner/com.google.android.apps.accessibility.auditor).
+Once the APK is downloaded, drag and drop the file into your active emulator and follow onscreen instructions to use the Scanner on your app.

+If you are using an Android device, download the Android Accessibility Scanner from the Google Play Store on your phone.

 ### TalkBack

 TalkBack is a screen reader that is built into Android devices.
 This tool can be used to test your application by closing your eyes while attempting to navigate.